 The Derrynaflan Hoard is one of Ireland’s finest treasures It was unearthed in Killenaule, Co Tipperary in 1980 and is classed as one of the most important archaeological finds in Ireland.

 It’s comprised of a silver paten, a hoop, a strainer, and a bronze basin, but the magnificent chalice takes center stage.
-It was most likely hidden during Viking raids of the 10-12th century by inhabitants of the early medieval monastery close to the find site.
+It was most likely hidden during Viking raids of the 10-12th centuries by inhabitants of the early medieval monastery close to the find site.

-Despite being valued at £5.5 million Michael Webb and son Michel Junior were only awarded £55,000 because they did not have permission to detect or dig on the archaeological site which was protected with a preservation order.
+Despite being valued at £5.5 million Michael Webb and his son Michel Junior were only awarded £55,000 because they did not have permission to detect or dig on the archaeological site which was protected with a preservation order.

 Their court case changed the law surrounding metal detecting, strengthening it against opportunists that may damage Ireland’s rich archaeological history for private gains.